Having a daughter…I never thought it would stir up so many things inside me and that it would lead to such a strong questioning.

 “Make yourself pretty for the boys”

-“Get a book about fashion because it’s important for a little girl to love fashion”
+“Hold a book about fashion because it’s important for a little girl to love fashion.”

-“Ah she likes mirrors, it’s a good sign, she’s feminine”
+“Ah, she likes mirrors, that’s a good sign, she’s feminine.”

 “Those are boy’s clothes you’re wearing there.”

-“She will be hairy like her father, poor thing she will have to shave all the time”
+“She’ll be hairy like her father, poor thing, she’ll have to wax all the time.”

 “Are you not eating because you want to diet for this summer?”

-“Did your mother buy you a toy train?
+“Did your mother buy you a little train?
 Are you a boy?”

-“Ah finally you are in pink, what a beautiful little girl!”
+“Ah finally you’re in pink, what a beautiful little girl!”

-Every time I confront people who say these kinds of sentences it’s always the same response: “Oh that’s okay, it’s just for fun!
-At her age she doesn’t understand!”
-Nothing worse than this sentence to annoy me…
+Every time I tell people who say this kind of thing, it’s always the same response: “Oh, come on, it’s just a joke!
+At her age, she doesn’t understand!”
+There’s nothing worse than this sentence to annoy me…

-It is by resolving my personal problems and moving forward on my own that today I act calmly with her, without pressure and anxiety.
+It is by resolving my personal problems and moving forward on my own that today I act serenely with her, without pressure and anxiety.
 I trust my feminist instinct and distance myself as much as possible from the codes that people would like to impose on us.
-We pay attention to our words (certain reflexes die hard), we communicate a lot with her, we act freely and… we piss off the retarded jerks!
-We want her to be able to feel free to be whoever she wants.
+We are careful with our words (some reflexes die hard), we communicate a lot with her, we act freely and… we f**k the backward pains!
+We want her to feel free to be who she wants.

 Anyway, we have a little girl.